-The Subregion has 303(d) listings related both human activities and natural sources.
-Human activity produces poor water quality due to trash, nutrients from wastewater treatment effluent, metals, and toxic pollutants.
-These pollutants are carried in stormwater runoff and through point source discharges, impacting streams, canyon ecosystems, and eventually beaches and offshore waters.
+The Subregion has 303(d) listings related to both human activities and natural sources.
+Human activities can produce poor water quality due to trash, nutrients from wastewater treatment effluent, metals, and toxic pollutants.
+These pollutants can be carried in stormwater runoff and through point source discharges, impacting streams, canyon ecosystems, and eventually beaches and offshore waters.
 Natural sources of contaminants primarily include minerals and metals from underlying local geology.